 Musicologist Daniel Chua makes a case on his book Absolute Music and the Construction of Meaning for the entwined nature of the birth of the opera and the development of stage machinery.

-On the articulation of opera’s functioning and the role stage design, he elaborates:
+On the articulation of opera and stage design, he elaborates: